awgarner/dogAdoptionFinder/README.md

 As a person seeking to adopt a dog, I want the option to find a dog by breed, gender, age, size, and location.
 So that I can pick the best option that fits what I am seeking.

+Technologies used

+Tailwind CSS
+JQuery and JQuery UI
+HTML, CSS, and JavaScript

 Acceptance Criteria